 - Lack of Technical Practices and Automation Tools

 Great leaders help the teams by allocating resources and attacking these types of impediments and thereby freeing up the teams to do their best work.
-Many will create a backlog of these impediments and begin to systematicaly address them.
+Many will create a backlog of these impediments and begin to systematically address them.

 - Extreme Ownership - Extreme ownership is the title of a recent book by former Navy Seal Jocko Willink.
 Willink writes about leadership and winning as a Navy Seal team.
-He coined the term extreme ownership based on the principal of taking personal responsibility for every outcome for the teams he leads.
+He coined the term extreme ownership based on the principle of taking personal responsibility for every outcome for the teams he leads.
 He rejects the idea that outside forces or people are to blame for what happens to his organization.

-These are my thoughts about the leaders role in an Agile Transformation.
+These are my thoughts about the leader's role in an Agile Transformation.
 I'd love to hear your thoughts.